-This Cream Cheese Pound Cake Recipe is truly a Southern dessert classic that never goes out of style.
-Passed down from generation to generation, its fantastic taste will always be a hit!
+Cream Cheese Pound Cake Recipe – a true Southern dessert classic that never goes out of style.
+Passed down from generation to the generation, this pound cake recipe will always be a hit!

 There are some recipes so entrenched in your spirit that they almost become part of the family, kinda like a distant cousin.
 You know them inside and out, and no cookbook is necessary to execute their greatness.
 Making these recipes is as natural as walking.
 These are the types of recipes that the women in my family have been making for decades.
 They are completely worn in, and every single time I make them, they seem to get better and better.

-There is a certain care and meticulous nature in the baking process that she takes pride in.
+There is a certain care and meticulous nature in the baking process that Big Mama takes pride in.
 She truly passed that pride on to me.
 I wasn’t just learning to bake; I was learning about my family’s deep rooted traditions and the fabric of our heritage.
 These are the same traditions I hope to pass on to my daughter and to the grandchildren I’ll welcome into my kitchen.

 - 1 ½ cups unsalted butter room temperature